Icebergs moving from Greenland to Newfoundland expected to slow dramatically by century's end, researcher says

 "The tourism is a great boost to Newfoundland, to all the little outports and the city, too," said Hickey.

-While 2019 has been considered a good year for glacial sightings, according to the North American Ice Patrol, the latest research indicates within this century, climate change could threaten the annual migration of the ice behemoths.
+While 2019 has been considered a good year for glacial sightings, according to the North American Ice Patrol, the latest research indicates climate change could threaten the annual migration of the ice behemoths within this century.

 The icebergs off Newfoundland "calve" — or break off — the western side of the Greenland glacier.

-Tarasov is the sole Canadian among a group of international scientists working on the Ice Sheet Model Intercomparison Project (ISMIP), the results of which will be presented to the International Panel on Climate Change (IPCC) later this year.
+Tarasov is the sole Canadian among a group of international scientists working on the Ice Sheet Model Intercomparison Project, the results of which will be presented to the International Panel on Climate Change later this year.

 Tarasov's work is specifically on the Greenland ice sheet.
 By boring down into the layers of ice, he said, scientists can tell that there was little change in the Greenland ice sheet between the mid-1900s to the turn of the 21st century.
 At that point, however, rapid melting began, he said.